CenturyLinkCloud/PublicKB/Control Portal/understang-cost estimates in control.md

 ![Datacenter](../images/estimator/datacenter.png)

 Jumping from the main dashboard to an individual data center, the cost estimation will be more data center infrastructure focused.
 The list of items included in the cost estimation in the data center level are:
- - All infrastructure costs (CPU, Memory, disk) and OS licenses (where applicable) from the data center
+ - All infrastructure costs (CPU, Memory, disk) and OS licenses (where applicable) within the data center
  - Managed Services costs (Managed OS, Active Directory, Databases, Web server)

 ### Group view